SkunkLock Carbon Review: A bargain or a liability?

 Conclusion: Is the SkunkLock Carbon worth it?

-The SkunkLock Carbon is one of the cheapest angle grinder resistant bike locks you can currently buy (check price on Amazon).
-It’s usually the same price as he Litelok X1, and they are both significantly cheaper than the other options.
+The SkunkLock Carbon is the cheapest angle grinder-resistant bike lock you can currently buy (check price on Amazon).

 But it’s still expensive compared to a regular lock.
-And a lot of people just won’t be able to afford it.
+And many people just won’t be able to afford it.

-And that’s why the nascent “Skunk Your Bike” program is so refreshing to learn about.
-This is basically a program created by Skunklock to give people that need bike security the most (but are often the least able to afford it), a discount on SkunkLock products.
+And that’s why the “Skunk Your Bike” program was so refreshing to learn about when the SkunkLock Carbon was first released.
+This was basically a program created by SkunkLock to give people that need bike security the most (but are often the least able to afford it) a discount on SkunkLock products.

 SkunkLock Carbon on front wheel